plusio/frontend/README.md

 ####Getting Data
 `plus.collection.get (collection_name[, filter]);`

-This function takes the name of a collection and optionally a filter, filter can be either an Integer which will return the object with that id, or an the filter can be an object with the options specified below.
+This function takes the name of a collection and optionally a filter, a filter can be either an Integer which will return the object with that id, or the filter can be an object with the options specified below.

 `plus.collection.get(‘foo’);`
 returns:

 	[{
 		“id” : 20043,
         "name" : "bar",
         "time" : "1372790420482"
 	},